-IP Cameras vs. Nest, Arlo and integrated systems: Which security ecosystem should you invest in?
+IP Cameras vs. Nest, Arlo, and other integrated systems: Which security ecosystem should you invest in?

 Camera packages from companies like Nest or Netgear's Arlo are available as a complete turnkey system in one box.
 You'll have everything you need to get a camera in place and monitoring the things you want to monitor without any headaches or difficult installation instructions.

 Once installed, you'll have a system that can stream HD video with advanced features like motion detection triggers and zone fencing that works with your smartphone to do things like sending push notifications for motion alerts.
 The cameras use your home internet connection to stream video to the company's servers where you can monitor things in real time or download clips to save them for later.
 The companies making these consumer IP camera kits have thought of nearly everything, and it only takes a few minutes to get it all up and running.
-Additional features like the "Works with Nest" program can even integrate your cameras with things like smart lamps or switches for advanced automation.
+Additional features can integrate your system with Amazon's Alexa service, Google's Assistant service or Apple's HomeKit without any headaches.

 What makes installation and setup of these types of cameras so easy are their proprietary nature.
 They are designed to work very well in limited ways, with little to no flexibility in how you set them up and use them.